open/close all folders

 - Kick the Dog: Turning Hayato into a literal Tyke Bomb in order to keep his identity secret.

 - Knight of Cerebus: While many of the villains in Part 4 were definitely horrible people, they usually had a few humorous quirks.
 Kira, on the other hand, has an air of creepiness about him starting from his first appearance, and his mannerisms are just downright disturbing.
-He further cements this trope when he murders Shigechi.
+He further cements this trope when he murders Shigechi after four long chapters of trying to comedically steal his "girlfriend" back, averting the normal standard of the other arcs in Part 4 having a mixture of comedy and seriousness but being mostly harmless in the end.

 - A Love to Dismember: Erotic fascination with women's hands, absolutely no use for the rest of the woman's body.
 Take it from there...

-- Mad Bomber: Most of his powers revolve around blowing things up, and while he doesn't have an explosive personality, there's definitely something horribly wrong with his thought process.
+- Mad Bomber: There's definitely something horribly wrong with his thought process.

 - Man in White: Same rationale as the Blond Guys Are Evil trope; assuming All-Star Battle is using the canon colors, this trope applies.

-- Made of Iron: The No. 2 bomb forces Jotaro to go all out and even he fails to destroy it.
+- Made of Iron: Sheer Heart Attack forces Jotaro to go all out, and even he fails to destroy it.
 Koichi's Echoes, while upgraded, can only slow it down.
-Kira on the other hand....
+Kira, on the other hand....

-- Meaningful Name/Names to Run Away From Really Fast: "Yoshikage" means "lucky shadow", and he's a serial killer named "Kira," predating Death Note.
-Maybe this is part of why Light was unimpressed with his fans' nickname for him—unoriginal.
+- Meaningful Name/Names to Run Away from Really Fast: "Yoshikage" means "lucky shadow", and he's a serial killer named "Kira," predating Death Note.
+Maybe this is part of why Light was unimpressed with his fans' nickname for him — it was unoriginal.

 - Multicolored Hair: Gains this along with "Bite The Dust" once he's hit by the Stand Arrow again.